 In the past two years, the Quiet Parks International team has identified 262 exceptionally quiet “Potential Quiet Parks” around the world, from the Vallée de Mai Nature Reserve in the Seychelles to the Ilulissat Icefjord in Greenland.
 To actually certify the parks, the organization sends teams to each destination for a minimum of three days at a time, listening for anything that might immediately disqualify it from being certified as quiet—a siren, a shot, an aircraft flying overhead or audible in the distance.

 On April 14, 2019, the nonprofit announced its first certified quiet park: a 200,000-acre spread of land in Ecuador owned by the indigenous Cofán tribe, population roughly 1,200.
-The area includes the Zabalo River, which slices some 30 miles across the northeastern part of the country; in a release, Quiet Parks International said that the park met its “gold standard” of quiet “by demonstrating a healthy balance of bioacoustic activity” with average noise-free intervals lasting several hours.
+The area includes the Zabalo River, which slices some 30 miles across the northeastern part of the country; in a statement, Quiet Parks International said that the park met its “gold standard” of quiet “by demonstrating a healthy balance of bioacoustic activity” with average noise-free intervals lasting several hours.
 Audible on its microphones was cackling birdsong, the bubble of the river, the Gregorian-like groans of howler monkeys.

 On June 5, 2020, QPI announced another designation: Yangmingshan National Park, some 25 minutes from downtown Taipei by car, was the world’s first Urban Quiet Park.
 Known for its hot springs, cherry blossoms, Qingtiangang grasslands, and hiking trails to Taiwan’s tallest dormant volcano, the 43-square-mile park is one of nine national parks in Taiwan.
 (Laila Chin-Hui Fan, a Taiwanese journalist who has been recording Taiwan’s natural soundscapes since 1997 and sits on QPI’s board of directors, spearheaded the selection.)
 Given that parks near cities are typically louder than those that are more remote, QPI says it is looking for sounds at Urban Quiet Parks to register around 45 decibels—akin to the murmur you may hear in a library.
 Some mornings at Yangmingshan fall below 30 decibels.

 According to Hempton, as many as 50 more Urban Quiet Parks may receive designation in the next decade, in places like London, Stockholm, Portland, Copenhagen, and New York.
 Green Mountain Farm in North Carolina has been certified a “Quiet Community,” and there is also a plan for classifying Quiet Marine Sanctuaries and even Quiet Hotels.
-This fall, QPI intends to identify a Quiet Trail in Arizona, and there is quiet work being done in collaboration with U.S. national parks.
+In fall 2020, QPI intends to identify a Quiet Trail in Arizona, and there is quiet work being done in collaboration with U.S. national parks.
 That’s not all: Since April 2019, Quiet Parks International has also been building a free database of the world’s research literature on the effects of quiet and noise pollution—a one-stop resource for journalists, academics, and interested readers.

 It is Hempton’s hope that Quiet Parks International follows a similar trajectory to that of the International Dark-Sky Association, a nonprofit founded in Tucson, Arizona, in 1988 by a professional astronomer and an amateur one that now has 24 chapters outside the United States.
 It has since become an authority on light pollution, designating 130 destinations as International Dark Sky Places, which are proven tourist draws around the world.
 If light pollution is the “evil twin” of noise pollution, Hempton reasons, there’s a chance people will someday care about experiencing true quiet in the same way they care about looking up and seeing a light-free sky.
 He just has to get them to, and the idea that they won’t—well, that’s unfathomable to him.